MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/corrupted-guide.md

 ![Screenshot of message that appears when a guide is corrupted.](media/corrupted-guide-message.jpg "Screenshot of message that appears when a guide is corrupted")

-A guide can also become corrupted if you delete a step [from the model-driven app](open-model-driven-app.md) (instead of from the PC app).
+A guide can also become corrupted if you use the [model-driven app](open-model-driven-app.md) to delete a step (instead of the PC app).

 ## Run a flow to fix a corrupted guide